schwa/SIMD-Support/README.md

 # SIMDSupport

-A description of this package.
+A set of extensions, new types, and functions for working with SIMD types in Swift.